Working Papers

 with Ankit Kalda and Vikas Soni

-Presentations: National Tax Association Annual Conference (2025); AREUEA International Conference (2025); Federal Reserve Bank of Philadelphia (2025);14th European Meeting of the Urban Economics Association (2025)
+Presentations: Syracuse-Chicago Webinar Series on Property Tax Administration and Design (2025); National Tax Association Annual Conference (2025); Virtual Household Finance Seminar (2025); AREUEA International Conference (2025); Federal Reserve Bank of Philadelphia (2025);14th European Meeting of the Urban Economics Association (2025)

 with M.D.
 Beneish, Jun Yang, and Cassandra Marshall